corvaglia-alessio/ezshop/Deliverables/GUIPrototype.md

 ![Owner Home](GUI_Frames/Home_Owner.png)
 *Owner Home*

-At any time, when a user click on its profile icon on the top right corner, it will display a popup, allowing the user to disconnect or go back to the home
+**At any time, when a user click on its profile icon on the top right corner, it will display a popup, allowing the user to disconnect or go back to the home.**

 ![LogOut/Return Popup](GUI_Frames/Home_Manager_POPUP.png)
 *Log Out / Return to Home*